IBM/openshift-workshop-was/labs/Liberty/gettingStarted/0_setup/README.md

 <a name="SelfInstall"></a>
 ### Installing On Your Own

-Install the latest version of Eclipse IDE for Java EE Developers from [eclipse.org](http://www.eclipse.org)
+Install the latest version of Eclipse IDE for Java EE Developers from [eclipse.org](http://www.eclipse.org).
+You will have option to download either an installer, or a zip file.
+Follow the instructions to download install Eclipse.

 - Point your browser to [wasdev website](https://developer.ibm.com/wasdev), and click on `Download Latest Stable Release`

 ![Download latest](images/WASDevStartPage.jpg)

 - Download the zip file for the latest stable release, and unzip to your `{LAB_HOME}` directory.
 After unzip, your Liberty installation should be under `{LAB_HOME}/wlp`.
 - Follow the instructions to install WebSphere Developer Tools (WDT)